-Using this guide, both armchair readers and trail walkers alike can join Thoreau devotee Robert M. Thorson on an amble around the pond’s shoreline.
+Using this guide, developed in collaboration with the Walden Woods Project, both armchair readers and trail walkers alike can join Thoreau devotee Robert M. Thorson on an amble around the pond’s shoreline.
 We’ll pause to explore people, events, and the natural world at fifteen special places.
 Thoreau will be our constant companion via quotes form Walden.
 Stop by stop, the place of his book will merge with the book of his place.

 Abundantly illustrated with photographs, drawings, and maps, this guide is a must-have for a meaningful, engaging tour of Walden Pond as well as a souvenir of a visit.